2 0 2 6 A A P C O N F E R E N C E

 JEREMY MAYALL • SHANE HOLMES • DEB BROWN • KIRSTEN BIRKHOUT • SHARON AMOS

-Bringing together leaders from policing, education, climate advocacy, philosophy and the creative sector to explore how practical critical thinking training can strengthen judgement, improve decision-making and support better outcomes for organisations and communities.
+Public Panel bringing together leaders from policing, education, climate advocacy, philosophy and creative sectors to explore how practical critical thinking training strengthens judgement, improves decision-making & supports better outcomes for organisations public service and communities.

 The panel will focus on critical thinking in practice: not as abstract theory, but as a set of structured tools that can help people reason more clearly, make better decisions and navigate complex professional and public contexts.